To see information relevant to you please log in or Not you?

 Independent Trustee

-John is an experienced pensions and reward professional who joined the Trustee Board in 2016.
+John is an experienced pensions and rewards professional who joined the Trustee Board in 2016.
 He is currently the Chief Executive of Railpen, which is the executive arm of the £35bn Railways Pension Scheme.
-John has experience as a Trustee in the UK and North America, is a Council member of the Pensions Policy Institute (PPI) and a Pension Policy Board member for the Pensions and Lifetime Savings Association (PLSA).
-John is Chairman of the Defined Contribution Committee.
+John has experience as a Trustee in the UK and North America, is a Trustee of the Pensions Policy Institute (PPI), is also Chair of the Pension Policy Board of the Pensions and Lifetime Savings Association (PLSA).
+In his capacity as a Trustee of the Fund, John chairs the Defined Benefit Investment Committee and the Defined Benefit Funding Committee.

 Steve Delo